-Donatella Stocchi-Perucchio is the founder and Academic Director of the University of Rochester Semester Program in Italian Studies in Arezzo, Italy.
-The Program is fully integrated with Italian Studies on Campus and provides a comprehensive academically sound interdisciplinary introduction to Italian language and culture with special focus on Roman Antiquities from an archaeological, architectural, and historical perspective.
+Donatella Stocchi-Perucchio collaborates to the interdepartmental minor in Medieval Studies and to the interdisciplinary major in Archaeology, Technology, and Historical Structures at the University of Rochester.
+She is the founder and academic director of the University of Rochester Semester Program in Italian Studies in Arezzo, Italy.
+The Program is fully integrated with Italian Studies on campus and provides a comprehensive and academically sound interdisciplinary introduction to Italian language and culture, with special focus on the Middle Ages and on Roman antiquities from an archaeological, architectural, and historical perspective.

-She also coordinates a liaison with the University of Siena/Arezzo supporting an annual visiting scholar from Italy and other collaborative faculty projects.
+She coordinates a “Distinguished Italian Visiting Scholar Program,” and a liaison with the University of Siena/Arezzo supporting collaborative faculty research and exchange.
 She is a frequent contributor to the activities and publications of the Petrarchan Academy in Arezzo, Italy.

 Other interests include the digital humanities as a new avenue for the study of literature in connection with the visual arts and the production of documentary film as an interpretive idiom to address literary and cultural phenomena.

 Courses on Dante, Boccaccio, Nineteenth-Century Literature, Risorgimento, Fascism, Film, Introduction to Italian Culture in Italian, Advanced Italian Conversation and Composition.